-Our role as corporate lawyers is to ensure the legality of commercial transactions involving our clients, advising corporations on their legal rights and duties, including the duties and responsibilities of corporate officers.
-In order to do this, we must have the knowledge of aspects of contract law, tax law, accounting, securities law, bankruptcy, intellectual property rights, licensing, zoning laws, and the laws specific to the business of their client corporations.
+The role of corporate lawyers is to ensure the legality of commercial transactions involving our clients, advising corporations on their legal rights and responsibilities, including the duties and responsibilities of shareholders, directors and corporate officers.
+We are familiar with of all aspects of contract law, accounting, bankruptcy, intellectual property rights, licensing, and the laws specific to the business of our clients.

-Whether negotiating the acquisition of a large company or assisting a small Internet start-up company, corporate lawyers are involved in advising businesses on their numerous legal rights, responsibilities, and obligations.
+Whether negotiating the acquisition of a business or assisting a small Internet start-up company, corporate lawyers are involved in advising businesses on their numerous legal rights, responsibilities, and obligations.
 General corporate practice involves handling a wide range of legal issues for businesses.

 As corporate lawyers we also advise our clients on issues concerning trade secrets and other types of intellectual property such as patent and trademark licensing; antitrust issues; real estate; and contractual matters such as technical assistance agreements between our clients company’s and outside consultants hired to provide computer and other information technology assistance.

-We also participate in “due diligence” checks concerning the company that is to be acquired.
-This means that our staff reviews the company finances, employee agreements, intellectual property, environmental liabilities, real estate leases, and pending litigation involving the company and then advise our client about the risks.
-We are also involved in structuring the deal.
+We can also participate in “due diligence” checks concerning the company that is to be acquired.
+This means that our staff can review the company finances, employment agreements, intellectual property, environmental liabilities, real estate leases, and pending litigation involving the company and then advise our clients about the risks.

 We are experienced in conducting internal investigations involving fraud and embezzlement by shareholders, officers, directors and employees.
-We have successfully recovered substantial sums from the guilty parties and helped save corporations from going out of business as a result of these inside thefts.
+We have successfully recovered millions of dollars and helped save corporations from going out of business as a result of inside thefts.

 As a business client, we hope that you will consider Lustig & Wickert as the quarterback of your businesses legal team.